shubham8kale/Product-photography-AI/README.md

 Users can experiment with different prompts to achieve desired results and tailor the aesthetics of the final images.

 ## Requirements:
-Pytorch with compatible python, cuda and cudnn versions Rembg & Stable Diffusion Inpainting libraries
+Pytorch with compatible python, cuda and cudnn versions.
+Rembg & Stable Diffusion Inpainting libraries.